saulvaldelvira/GDS/README.md

 }

  ```
-Since intptr_t is the largest data type than can be safely casted this way, this function can be used for ints, longs, chars, etc.
+Since intptr_t is the largest data type than can be safely casted this way, this function can be used for ints, longs and chars.
+Basically any data type that is smaller than a pointer.

 ### NOTE
 Keep in mind that you can only store elements this way <b>as long as sizeof(data_type) <= sizeof(void*)</b> <br>